SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture13_Query_Execution_2.md

       * RocksDB
       * DataFusion

-      Since embeded systems run in the same process as application, application is responsible for the scheduling.
+      Since embedded systems run in the same process as application, application is responsible for the scheduling.

       Though the embedded system itself can still spawn threads or processes.

       > The first embedded database is BerkeleyDB.

-# Execution Parallemism
+# Execution Parallelism

-1. There are 2 kinds of query parallemism
+1. There are 2 kinds of query parallelism

-   1. Inter-query parallemism
+   1. Inter-query parallelism

       Execute multiple queries at the same time.

-   2. Intra-query parallemism
+   2. Intra-query parallelism

       Execute a single query with multiple workers.

-2. Intra-query parallemism
+2. Intra-query parallelism

    For every query algorithm we have talked about so far, there are parallel versions of it.

-   There are 3 kinds of intra-query parallemism:
+   There are 3 kinds of intra-query parallelism:

    1. Intra-operator (horizontal)